‘We are more powerful than we give ourselves credit for’

 Ruairí says development spans far and wide.
 “Development Education - which is what we are involved in - is about supporting people to think critically and to become informed about the different issues including equality, social justice, human rights, gender, climate change, and not just become informed, aware and educated but to then to know how they can do something about it in their own lives - to ‘think global and act local’.”

 This is where the Irish Development Education Association comes in.
-It works in schools, colleges, adult education, community work, youth work, the media and so many other different channels.
+It supports members that work in schools, colleges, adult education, community work, youth work, the media and so many other different channels.

 “Development education is often and increasingly referred to alongside the concept of global citizenship education - how can I be empowered as a citizen not just in my own country but in the world?
 That’s about voting, volunteering, being a voice for change.
 And then globally: How can I feel part of this interconnected world that we are in?”